Graph Matching with Bi-level Noisy Correspondence: Introduction

-The main contributions of this work are: \begin{itemize} \item We reveal a new challenge for graph matching, termed bi-level noisy correspondence (BNC).
-BNC refers to the noisy correspondence on both node and edge levels, which would lead to serious performance degradation. \item To tackle the BNC challenge, we propose a robust quadratic contrastive learning loss that utilizes a novel momentum distillation strategy to rebalance the noisy assignment.
+The main contributions of this work are: \begin{itemize} [topsep=3pt,itemsep=-1pt] \item We reveal a new challenge for graph matching, termed bi-level noisy correspondence (BNC).
+BNC refers to noisy correspondence on both node and edge levels, which would lead to serious performance degradation. \item To tackle the BNC challenge, we propose a robust quadratic contrastive learning loss that utilizes the momentum distillation strategy to rebalance the noisy assignment.
 The proposed contrastive loss explores the quadratic information through two simple graph consistency regularizers. \item Extensive experiments on real-world data verify the effectiveness of our method against noisy correspondence.
 On Pascal VOC, Spair-71k and Willow, we achieve absolute improvements of 1.6\%, 1.4\%, and 1.4\% compared to the state-of-the-art methods. \end{itemize}